 - Timing is crucial: reach out to journalists, bloggers, and content creators at least a week beforehand.
 Give them access to your demo, press kit, and a clear pitch on why your game stands out.

 - Make sure that you’re targeting the most relevant journalists.
 Only look for journalists who have covered Next Fest or the genre of game you’re releasing.
+Hitting up and spamming random media won’t win you any prizes.

 - Check out our 2024 Game Journalist Survey for the importance of being targeted and relevant to the media.